echamudi/numeric-values-in-data-segments-wasm-proposal/README.md

 Similar to assembler directives and pseudo-instructions, these keywords (`i8`, `i16`, etc.) are only commands for the assembler to convert the numbers into the respective encoding.
 The conversion happens during the wat2wasm compilation.
-Which means there is no change needed in the binary format spec or the core spec.
+Which means there is no change needed in the binary format spec or the structure spec.

 So, the following two snippents: